-When you first hear about organ donation, you may have a ton of questions about it.
-Here are some of the most common ones for teenagers first considering registering as an organ donor.
+When you first hear about organ, eye and tissue donation, you may have a ton of questions about it.
+Here are some of the most common ones for teenagers first considering registering as an organ, eye and tissue donor.

 Why are Donations Needed?

 Sometimes, people’s vital organs stop working.
 Maybe they never worked well.
 In either case, if they are good candidates for organ transplant, they’ll be added to the national waiting list.
 Every 10 minutes a new name is added to the national waiting list for organ transplants, and some people wait years for a life-saving transplant.